-Based on REDUCE-IT results, to-date 15 clinical treatment guidelines or position statements from medical societies have been updated recommending the use of icosapent ethyl in at-risk patients.
 Based on our analysis of branded cardiovascular drugs in the United States which have positive cardiovascular outcomes studies, we believe the wholesale acquisition cost of VASCEPA is the lowest.
 In addition, while none of these other cardiovascular drugs compete directly with VASCEPA and no head-to-head studies have been done between VASCEPA and these other drugs and the length and construct of the respective outcomes studies of these drugs vary, analysis of published clinical results from the cardiovascular outcomes studies of these drugs indicates that the number needed to treat, or NNT, for VASCEPA is as low or lower than for these other branded cardiovascular drugs.
 NNT is a measure of how many patients need to be treated before one patient benefits from the therapy.
-For VASCEPA, in this analysis, the NNT was based on the 25% relative risk reduction demonstrated for the primary endpoint of the study, the NNT for which is 21, as opposed to one fewer MACE on average per six patients treated over the five-year study period based on total events.
+For VASCEPA, in this analysis, the NNT was based on the 25% relative risk reduction demonstrated for the primary endpoint of the study, the NNT for which is 21, relative to one fewer MACE on average per six patients treated over the five-year study period based on total events.
 The original pricing for VASCEPA in the United States was established prior to results of the REDUCE-IT cardiovascular outcomes study during a timeframe when VASCEPA was only approved for the original indication as an adjunct to diet to reduce TG levels in adult patients with severe (TG ≥500 mg/dL) hypertriglyceridemia.
 We believe that this relatively low price for VASCEPA in the United States, together with the demonstrated efficacy and safety of VASCEPA, will help lead to many at-risk patients being treated by VASCEPA.